magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 ## Scene 1: Kitchen

 *(Sydney flat, early evening.
 The kitchen is noisy with bubbling pots and clattering pans.
-Amber has already swiped 'Little Women' from Will’s bookcase, meaning to skim a few pages between chopping onions.
+Amber swiped 'Little Women' from Will’s bookcase, meaning to skim a few pages between chopping onions.
 The book lies open on the counter, ignored as steam rises from the stove.)*

 **AMBER** *(grumbling to herself while stirring)*:
-Three hungry blokes in the living room and not one of them knows how to boil water.
+Three men in the living room and no one knows how a kitchen functions.
 Typical.

 *(She wipes her hands on a tea towel, fishes a crumpled pack of cigarettes from her pocket, and heads to the window.
 With a practiced flick, she slips one between her lips.
-The lighter clicks—but as she glances down, the cigarette has vanished.
+The lighter clicks.
+But as she glances down, the cigarette has vanished.
 In its place is… a wooden spatula.)*

 **AMBER** *(startled, muttering)*:
 What the—?
 This flat’s cursed.
 Bloody hell—